securityjoes/ForensicMiner/README.md

 #### Know This Before Installation
 * Always install ForensicMiner on "C:\" drive.
 * Always run ForensicMiner as administrator, if not, some things may not work properly.
+* Don't run the tool using Windows PowerShell (x86)! if you do, some things may not work properly.
 * Make sure your PowerShell Execution Policy is on Bypass, if not, scripts could not run on your system.
   * For more information use this PS Execution Policy Guide - https://www.youtube.com/watch?v=L0fgZ0FJIv0